kree-nickm/element-list-controller/README.md

 # Element List Controller
 Provides robust options for sorting, filtering, and paginating a list of HTML elements.
 Designed to work with tables, but will eventually work with any list of elements with corresponding attributes or child elements.
 Requires jQuery for now, but that will change as well.
-This is written only with modern browsers in mind.
-I will not be adding any support for browsers that do not follow a modern standards anytime soon, nor am I even going to attempt to test them or look up their features to determine whether they work or not.
+This is written only with modern, updated browsers in mind.
+I will not be adding any support for browsers that do not follow modern standards anytime soon.

 ## Usage
 Include the following into your HTML document: